Rajendra Kumar Acharya: Banning election observers

 In 2017 legislative election, Acharya complained Election Commission seeking to ban three European Union observers from monitoring the upcoming provincial and parliamentary polls in violation of the election code of conduct.
 The observers went to Kanchanpur District Court, without any prior permission, to enquire about human resources available in the court, which was beyond their jurisdiction.
-Later, Election Commission barred the European Union observers from monitoring the election.
-However, European Union Election Observation Mission (EU EOM) dismissed this charges.
+Later, Election Commission barred the European Union Election Observation Mission (EU EOM) observers from monitoring the election.